 Another wonderful insight that I have had over the years is how my serving in the Church has helped me to learn administrative, teaching and leading skills that were of great value to me in my employment, and many skills that I learned in my employment have been of great value in my service in the Church.
 I am impressed that the Lord knows every one of Hs children and will guide the Primary president or the bishop in knowing who to call to serve in every calling, and what calling is suitable for every member.
 I know a member who is baking bread for many people each Sunday morning and so rarely gets to attend sacrament meeting at 09:00.
 If we met at 17:00 this member would rarely miss a meeting.
 But if a leader were to ask the Lord, He might well inspire that leader to call this baker to teach, or be that second adult present, in a Seminary class on a Tuesday night.
 These are some of the blessing of the priesthood keys and responsibilities given to each bishop or organisation president.
 It is unfortunate that we often focus on what a person does not do or cannot do rather than looking at what the member could become.

 Just as I learned about bits and bytes when I first started to use computers, a byte containing 8 bits, with a value of 256, and the Lord would have us magnify or multiply our callings or talents to two, then four, then 8, 16, 32, 64, 128, 256, maybe even 1024 to form a kilobyte of talent.
 I suggest that the Lord is not lacking in any skill.
-He would not be deficient in and type or temperament that we describe in psychology, but that He has a wonderful balance of all types and temperaments.
+He would not be deficient in any type or temperament that we describe in psychology, but that He has a wonderful balance of all types and temperaments.

 Heavenly Father wants His children to become creators of deserts and forests, wards, branches, families, countries, and the world.
-He knows what we can become and through the priesthood each of us can become everything that He wants us to become, learning as we go by serving as He would, whether in Primary, or exercising the priesthood, or in any way that we can in His Church.
+He knows what we can become and through the priesthood each of us can become everything that He wants us to become, learning as we go by serving as He would serve, whether in Primary, or exercising the priesthood, or in any way that we can in His Church.
 He would like us have great joy in flying our Piper Cub or F-16 jet, soaring above the clouds and enjoying the magnificence of His creation below us.
 I have a special testimony of this, and I share these thoughts in the name of Jesus Christ, amen.